ashkaaar/NLP-chatbot/README.md

 ### Preferred Approach

-Given the task of developing a chatbot to address science-related inquiries, we opted for a hybrid approach.
+Given the task of developing a chatbot to address science-related inquiries, we opted for:

 - **Fine-tuned Pretrained Model**: We fine-tuned a DialoGPT model on science-related data to ensure contextually relevant responses.